 Contact the Foundation 2 Crisis Services’ Youth Shelter at 319-366-8797.

 If you are a runaway or homeless youth, or at risk of experiencing homelessness, or in an unsafe situation, we may be able to help.
-The Youth Shelter is open to youth ages 11-17.
-We accept individuals of all genders and orientations.
+The Youth Shelter is open to all youth ages 11-17.
 You can contact the Youth Shelter on your own for more information or to request a bed.
 All criteria must be met in order to stay.

 Learn more at 319-366-8797.